dittofleet/dropcube/README.md

 # dropcube

-**NOTE** this project was created for personal use.
-I am unable to guarantee the quality or polish that one may expect from a properly maintained project.

 Dropbox, minus almost everything: a write-only file drop for agents on remote machines, with capability-URL viewing for you.

 Agents run `dropcube upload <file>` and get back a private link to send you.
 The upload token can only write.
 It can never read, list, or delete files, so a leaked token on a remote machine exposes nothing.
 View links are unguessable and expire server-side.